MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## Quality of Life Features

-ChatGPT in offers some additional features to further enhance the user experience and ease of use.
+ChatGPT offers some additional features to further enhance the user experience and ease of use.

 **Memory:** We said earlier that as soon as we start a new chat, the context window is cleared.
 ChatGPT now offers a feature to save a summary of the context window across chats in a *memory bank*, so you can continue with information across sessions.
 The *memory bank* is prepended to every new chat's context window.
 You can edit and delete individual memories, too.